LENINISM

 political sovereignty.
 Since the onset ofperestrojka, the principle of nationalstatehood

-formation.
+has acquired a new legitimacy.
 Unless there is a significant departure from Leninist theory, the new

-acknowledgement of the rights of nations in the USSR can only be a political and
+acknowledgement of the rights of nations in the USSR can only be a political, and

 thus temporary concession.
 Can the ideology evolve in such a way as to provide